Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![Base price](../../Assets/Screenshots/DataHub/DataTypes/BasePrice.png "[Base price]")

-The data type *Base price* is used to indicate a base price.
-The base price is necessary to calculate the price per unit which is mandatory in th EU.
+The *Base price* data type is used to indicate a base price.
+The base price is necessary to calculate the price per unit, which is mandatory in the EU.
 Two drop-down lists to select the applicable dimension and unit and a field to enter the corresponding amount of the product are displayed in the product view.
-In the *PIM Basic Set*, the *Base unit (Base price)* attribute has the data type *Base price*:
+In the *PIM Basic Set*, the *Base unit (Base price)* attribute has the *Base price* data type:

 The *PIM* plugin owns this data type.